 - Bone Levels and Support for Teeth.
 When patients develop gum disease or “Periodontitis”, they lose bone around their teeth.
 These teeth can loosen over time.
 The only way to “see” where the bone levels are, is with dental x-rays.

 - Presence/Absence of Dental Anomalies and Lesions.
 Abnormalities of the jaws are certainly rare.
 However, early detection is possible with routine dental radiographs.

 Dental x-rays provide a means for early detection of problems with teeth and gums.
 In some cases, early detection can result in conservative approaches that don’t require invasive treatment.
 Because the radiation load with dental radiographs is so low, the cost-benefit ratio favours taking them regularly to detect problems in the mouth.
 Additionally, having a clean set of images gives you the piece of mind in knowing that a full and complete exam found no problems in your mouth.
 That piece of mind is certainly worth a lot.

 If you would like to discuss your oral health care or gain an assessment or second opinion at our office, please request a consult with me here.
 I look forward to meeting with you!

 This article aims to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
-Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a dental condition or treatment.
+Always seek the advice of your Kitchener Dentist or other qualified healthcare provider with any questions you may have regarding a dental condition or treatment.